Make Reading Lessons Easy

 - Read good literature out loud DAILY.
 Yes, daily.
 Can you spend 10-30 minutes just reading?
 Sure you can!

 - Don’t be rushed to throw them into a workbook.
-You can do that later, if you have good books, paper and pencils, you have your workbooks.
-Narration and copy work are your best friends!
+If you have good books, paper and pencils, you have your workbooks.
+Narration and copy work are your best friends.

 - Play games!
 Take apart simple words and put the the letters on index cards.
 Put together the word.
 Do the same with short sentences.